Project Support Officer

 We support flexible working, and so would be happy to consider applications from candidates seeking to work flexibly or part-time.
 We can offer you 27 days’ annual leave plus 4 Christmas closure days plus bank holidays, a generous defined-benefit pension scheme, interest-free travel and cycle loans, plus opportunities for training and development.

-Please download and complete an IES application form and equal opportunties monitoring form by midday, Wednesday 17th August 2022 and send to: email@example.com.
+Please download and complete an IES application form by midday, Monday 13th September 2021 and send to: email@example.com

 At IES, our research and practice are guided by our values and our staff act in accordance with these.
 Our values centre on: respecting others, acting with integrity, collaboration, curiosity, excellence and compassion.